codeceptjs/CodeceptJS/docs/nightmare.md

  ✓ OK in 5490ms
 ```

-As you see the Nigthmare test was almost **3 times faster** than Selenium test.
+As you see the Nightmare test was almost **3 times faster** than Selenium test.
 Sure, this can't be taken as a valuable benchmark but more like a proof of concept.

 ## Setup